jesuiscalypso/jesuiscalypso/README.md

 ### Howdy!

 I'm a developer with a deep love for automation and cybersecurity.
-I like making little tools that help people out on their daily tasks.
+I like making little tools that solve particular problems.

 I like tabletop roleplaying games, and dabble in writing from time to time.
 My hobbies include reading, gaming and predictably, coding a whole bunch.